 And that's what every kid deserves.
 Not just music from an iPad, but instruments, instructors, performances, and the chance to forget where they are for a few moments every day.

 You’ve supported us throughout.
 Your generous gift will help us support thousands more.
 Esther will personally lead the program development.
 And as always, we will share progress via Andrew’s Facebook group.

 UPDATE: We are matching each donation dollar-for-dollar up to our goal.

-DONOR ADVISED FUND? please make a check payable to National Philanthropic Trust (and reference Andrew M. Levy Fund on the bottom).
+IMPORTANT: If your generosity to Andrew’s Fund exceeds $1,000, please make a check payable to National Philanthropic Trust (and reference Andrew M. Levy Fund on the bottom).
 Mail to: The JP Morgan Charitable Giving Fund, c/o National Philanthropic Trust, 165 Township Line Road, Suite 150, Jenkintown, PA 19046.